top of page

 Stack of Tires

 The District 2 Waste Tire Accountability Program is one of four waste tire districts in Arkansas.
-District 2’s service area consists of 27 counties: Clay, Cleburne, Craighead, Crittenden, Cross, Faulkner, Fulton, Greene, Hot Spring, Independence, Izard, Jackson, Lawrence, Lee, Lonoke, Mississippi, Monroe, Poinsett, Prairie, Pulaski, Randolph, Saline, Sharp, St. Francis, Stone, White, and Woodruff.
+District 2’s service area consists of 27 counties: Clay, Cleburne, Craighead, Crittenden, Faulkner, Fulton, Greene, Hot Spring, Independence, Izard, Lawrence, Lee, Lonoke, Mississippi, Monroe, Poinsett, Prairie, Pulaski, Randolph, Saline, Sharp, St. Francis, Stone, White, and Woodruff.

 District